Rodent: Animal testing

-Rodents are used widely as model organisms in animal testing.
+Rodents are widely used in animal testing.
 Albino mutant rats were first used for research in 1828 and later became the first animal domesticated for purely scientific purposes.
-Nowadays, the house mouse is the most commonly used laboratory rodent, and in 1979 it was estimated that fifty million were used annually worldwide.
-They are favored because of their small size, fertility, short gestation period and ease of handling and because they are susceptible to many of the conditions and infections that afflict humans.
-They are used in research into genetics, developmental biology, cell biology, oncology and immunology.
-Guinea pigs were popular laboratory animals until the late 20th century; about 2.5 million guinea pigs were used annually in the United States for research in the 1960s, but that total decreased to about 375,000 by the mid-1990s.
-In 2007, they constituted about 2% of all laboratory animals.
-Guinea pigs played a major role in the establishment of germ theory in the late 19th century, through the experiments of Louis Pasteur, Émile Roux, and Robert Koch.
+Nowadays, the house mouse is the most commonly used laboratory rodent, and in 1979, it was estimated that fifty million were used annually worldwide.
+They are favored because of their small size, quick reproduction, and ease of handling and because they share many of the same conditions and infections as humans.
+They are used in research into genetics, developmental biology, cell biology, oncology, and immunology.
+Guinea pigs have been extensively used in scientific research as early as the 17th century.
+They have been used to study infectious diseases, being vulnerable to such pathogens and having a human-like immune system.
+They played important roles in the discovery of Mycobacterium tuberculosis as the cause of tuberculosis in 1882, while studies of their immune system first demonstrated an adaptive immunity against yellow fever.
+The animals were also the site of the discovery in 1907 of vitamin C which, like humans, they cannot produce on their own.
+In 2014, it was reported that "[c]omparatively fewer guinea pigs are used in research today, but the species is still commonly used in studies of the respiratory and hearing systems."
 They have been launched into orbital space flight several times—first by the USSR on the Sputnik 9 biosatellite of 9 March 1961, with a successful recovery.
-The naked mole rat is the only known mammal that is poikilothermic; it is used in studies on thermoregulation.
-It is also unusual in not producing the neurotransmitter substance P, a fact which researchers find useful in studies on pain.
+The naked mole-rat is of interest to biomedical research due to its long lifespan, high pain tolerance, and near immunity to cancer.

 Rodents have sensitive olfactory abilities, which have been used by humans to detect odors or chemicals of interest.
-The Gambian pouched rat is able to detect tuberculosis bacilli with a sensitivity of up to 86.6%, and specificity (detecting the absence of the bacilli) of over 93%; the same species has been trained to detect land mines.
-Rats have been studied for possible use in hazardous situations such as in disaster zones.
-They can be trained to respond to commands, which may be given remotely, and even persuaded to venture into brightly lit areas, which rats usually avoid.
+The Gambian pouched rat can detect tuberculosis bacilli with a sensitivity of up to 86.6% and determine their absence with an accuracy of 93%.
+The same species has also been trained to detect land mines.
+Rats have been studied for their potential use in hazardous situations, such as disaster zones.
+They can be trained to respond to commands, which may be given remotely, and even persuaded to venture into brighter or more open areas, contrary to their normal behavior.